git-town/git-town/website/src/commands/prepend.md

 contains uncommitted changes, `git prepend` does not perform this sync to let you commit your open changes first and then sync manually.

+If the current branch already has a proposal, this command pushes the new branch in order to update the base branch of the existing proposal to the new branch.

 Consider this branch setup:

 ```